Meditation

 5. Existential (spiritual) awareness.

-This may be true in reality, or not.
-However, if you carry with you a mental image of such a larger whole, you create a good basis for better mental and physical health.
-This is the actual view of health research today.
-But one should understand that the purpose of meditation is not to try to escape from a difficult outer world to a more bearable inner one.
+This may be a realistic truth, or not.
+However, if you carry with you a mental image of such a larger whole you create a good foundation for better mental and physical health.
+This is an actual view of health research today.
+It should be important to understand that the purpose of meditation is not to try to escape from a difficult outer world to a more bearable inner one.
 The purpose is instead to create harmony in our inner world so that we more easily can handle the outer world we live in.

-In practical terms can meditation be divided into:
+In practical terms meditation training can be divided into:

-• visualisation of mental images.
 This means that you create inner images and ideas which change your emotional reactions in a positive direction.
-You can choose to work with events and situations that you have experienced or with those which you expect to experience.
+You can choose to adress events and situations that you have experienced or those which you expect to experience.

-Remaining energy-intensive feelings of past events can in a meditative state be alleviated with help of symbol visualisation.
-Here you create positive, emotionally charged inner images to get situations which you still experience as painful to assume a different meaning.
-Common positive reinforcing symbol techniques are to relive a burdening memory but give it some kind of brighter explanation with the help of understanding, compassionate and loving thoughts and feelings.
-Or placing this memory in a personal, existential, spiritual or religious context.
+Remaining energy-intensive feelings of past events can in a meditative state be alleviated with help of such a symbolic visualisation.
+Here you create positive, emotionally charged mental images in order to make still painful memories take on a different meaning.
+Common techniques are to relive a burdening memory but give it some kind of brighter explanation with help of understanding, compassionate and loving thoughts and feelings.
+Or placing this memory in a more satisfying personal, existential, spiritual or religious context.
 You can, for example, visualise yourself relaxing in a beautiful and calming nature, or maybe enclosed in some sort of heavenly light while you ponder over what actually happened.
-Slowly this will change your difficult feelings when you are in the meditative state.
-This work with mental images should be repeated many times if you want to drain painful memories of the negative energy they contain.
+Slowly this will change your painful feelings when you are in the meditative state.
+Working with mental images has to be repeated many times if you want to drain painful memories of their negative energy.

-In the same way you can work with premonitions of upcoming situations and events which give you anxiety or distress.
-If a negative image of expectation is repeatedly charged with a positive emotion, we will react emotionally, physically and practically in a different and better way once the situation occurs.
+In the same way you can work with premonitions of upcoming situations and events which create anxiety or distress.
+If the negative expectation is repeatedly charged with a positive emotion, we will react emotionally, physically and practically in a different and better way once the situation occurs.
 This technique for self-change is also called Mental Training.

-In summary, one can understand meditation as a concept both for achieving more inner peace and tranquility and as a way to work with one’s own personal development.
+In summary: one can understand meditation as a concept both for achieving more inner peace and tranquility and as a way to work with one’s own personal growth and development.
 In this respect meditation seems to have an intermediate position between relaxation and mental training.